passionweb-manuel-schnabel/tcemain_translation_settings/README.md

 ## What does it do?

-1.0.0: TCEMAIN - hideAtCopy - pages are not being disabled after copy

-1.1.0: TCEMAIN - prependAtCopy - pages will not have 'copy 1' appended after copy
+1.0.0: TCEMAIN-disableHideAtCopy - pages copied will be enabled by default

 ## Installation